Israeli disengagement from the Gaza Strip: Fatah–Hamas conflict

+In September 2005, CNN reported increasing lawlessness in Gaza, rival militant groups competing for power, and hundreds of masked Hamas gunmen carrying rifles and grenade launchers marching through the streets of a refugee camp.

-Following the withdrawal, Hamas was elected as the Palestinian government which started the chain reaction leading to Operation "Summer Rains" later within that year.
+Following the withdrawal, Hamas was elected as the Palestinian government in 2006, which started the chain reaction leading to Operation "Summer Rains" later within that year.

 In December 2006, news reports indicated that a number of Palestinians were leaving the Gaza Strip, due to political disorder and "economic pressure" there.
 In January 2007, fighting continued between Hamas and Fatah, without any progress towards resolution or reconciliation.
 Fighting spread to several points in the Gaza Strip with both factions attacking each other.
 In response to constant attacks by rocket fire from the Gaza Strip, Israel launched an airstrike which destroyed a building used by Hamas.
-In June 2007 the Fatah–Hamas conflict reached its height and Hamas took control over the Gaza Strip.
+In June 2007, the Fatah–Hamas conflict reached its height and Hamas took control over the Gaza Strip.
+An emergency cabinet led by Fatah began governing the West Bank.
+Palestinian Authority President Mahmoud Abbas called for Hamas to let go of its position, but the Gaza Strip remains controlled by Hamas.